Yellow Springs will develop and evolve in an ecologically and economically sustainable manner through thoughtful, measured development activities.

 Click here to launch web map application

-Future annexation efforts by the Village of Yellow Springs shall be consistent with the land use principles outlined within this Plan, including limiting development to areas within the Urban Service Boundary.
-Village-owned property not targeted for development and located outside of the Urban Service Boundary may also be annexed into the Village, including land used for utilities, parks and other public facilities.
+Future annexation efforts by the Village of Yellow Springs shall be consistent with the land use principles outlined within this Plan, including limiting development to areas within the USB.
+Village-owned property not targeted for development and located outside of the USB may also be annexed into the Village, including land used for utilities, parks and other public facilities.